alfredogneto/GIRAFFE/README.md

 # Disclaimer

-   Currently, **Giraffe** is built and tested only with [Microsoft Visual Studio](https://visualstudio.microsoft.com/) and the MS Windows platform.
+   Currently, **Giraffe** is built and tested only with [Microsoft Visual Studio](https://visualstudio.microsoft.com/) and the MS Windows OS.
  We plan to expand it to Linux and Mac soon.